OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md

 #### [Office.context.mailbox.item.disableClientSignatureAsync](office.context.mailbox.item.md#methods)

-Added a new function that disables the client signature on the item in Compose mode.
+Added a new function that disables the client signature for the sending mailbox in Compose mode.

 **Available in**: Outlook on Windows (connected to Office 365 subscription)